vvdf/allons-y/README.md

   Low Priority
   * Development of more art assets
+    * Eventual blending of tiles based on adjacencies (ie on edge of tile, one ground tile like sand should blend in with dirt, or some similar effect)
   * Implementation of animations
   * Option for terminal-style aesthetics for a more traditional roguelike experience
   * Improve opening splash screen generated detail